StevenNaliwajka/FabFormat/README.md

 Components can be surface mounted by hand using conductive epoxy.
 While any number of input layers are allowed, embedded components are not supported.

-Inspriation gained from BA Neil Gershenfeld (GTG.py) and my professor Theodore Grosch (cam1.py).
+Inspriation gained from Neil Gershenfeld (GTG.py) and my professor Theodore Grosch (cam1.py).
 Even though I think I have rewritten every inherited code block, I could not have gotten this far without their prior work.

 ---------------------------------------------------------------------------------------------------------